 It’s easier than you think actually.
 There are some great strategies you can use to get more referrals from MDs.
 You can even check some of the them out here:

-Covid-19 has affected a lot of people, especially many LAcs, DCs, NDs, and functional medicine practitioners.
+The pandemic affected a lot of people, especially many LAcs, DCs, NDs, and functional medicine practitioners.
 There are unique challenges that come with running a practice like a business.
 It’s challenging if you’ve been going at it alone.
 Or if you’ve had help, you need a different perspective and a new system in place that’s working in this climate.

 If you believe in making the most out of your God-given gifts and be helping more people who need you, then get in touch with us and see how we can help.
 Book your FREE Double My Practice Revenue Strategy Session